Jonate/Dat255-CrayCray/README.md

 * Target SDK: **16**

 ## License
-The license file license.txt can be find in the root of the project.
+The license file LICENSE.txt can be find in the root of the project.

 ## Authors